 CONCLUSION: This should briefly outline the most important findings.

-Oral Presentations are scheduled to last for a total of 10 minutes which is allocated as 7 minutes for the Oral Presentation followed by 2 minutes of questions and 1 minute for change over to the next Presentation.
+Oral Presentations are scheduled to last for a total of 9 minutes which is allocated as 6 minutes for the Oral Presentation followed by 2 minutes of questions

 A preview room will be located within the venue where presenters can check their slides.
 Staff will be able to assist in giving directions to this room if necessary.
 However, the Presentations MUST be loaded onto the laptops in the designated session room for each delegate in advance of their session.
 It is advisable to load presentations, during the breaks or at least one hour before the presentation.

 Please attend your session at least 10 minutes beforehand to introduce yourself to the Session Chairs and familiarize yourself with the podium, laser pointer etc. The Chairpersons will have a register of the presentations for their sessions and any presenter failing to attend will have their abstract withdrawn.
 All Presenters will receive a Congress Certificate for their scientific contribution in the congress.